ContentSquare/readapt/CONTRIBUTING.md

 Before continuing, please read our [Contributor Code of Conduct](./CODE_OF_CONDUCT.md) to make our community respectful and welcoming for everyone.

-In this guide, you'll find helpful information on how to create issues, pull requests, and understand the coding practices used in the Readapt project.
+In this guide, you'll find helpful information on how to create issues, setup your development environment, and understand technology stack used in the Readapt project.

 ## 1. Opening an issue

-A good way to start contributing to Readapt is to create an issue: create a bug report and suggest an idea.
+A good way to start contributing to Readapt is to create an issue: a bug report or a feature suggestion.

 ### 1.1 Issue: bug report

 When creating an issue for a bug report, it's advisable to structure the issue into 4 main parts.

 1. *Brief Description*: describe shorty the bug you've encountered;
-2. *Actual behavior*: describe in more detail the buggy behavior.
-Bug reproduction steps, photos, and/or videos of the are welcome;
+2. *Actual Behavior*: describe in more detail the buggy behavior.
+Reproduction steps, photos, and/or videos are welcome;
-3. *Expected behavior*: how the application should work if the bug wasn't present;
+3. *Expected Behavior*: how the application should work if the bug wasn't present;
-3. *Logs*: if you have access to application logs (e.g. any errors in the console);
+3. *Logs*: if you have access, share error logs.
+For example screenshots of errors in the console;
-4. *Running environment*: give information about the environment where the application runs: application version, browser name and version, OS name and version, and any other information that you deem relevant.
+4. *Environment*: give information about the environment where the application runs: application version, browser name and version, OS name and version, and any other information that you deem relevant.

-### 1.2 Issue: new feature idea
+### 1.2 Issue: feature suggestion

-Feature ideas are great because they make Readapt more useful for users.
+Feature ideas are great because they increase the value of Readapt for its users.

-Please include the following information in a feature idea issue:
+Please include the following information in a feature suggestion issue:

 1. *Description*: describe your idea;
 2. *User benefits*: how the user benefits from this feature;
-3. *Existing solutions*: please share other applications that have the new feature idea already implemented.
+3. *Existing solutions*: if other application has implement the suggested feature, please share that application.

-If you are a software developer and you'd like to implement the feature by yourself: you're welcome!
+If you are a software developer and you'd like to implement the feature by yourself &mdash; you're welcome!
 But before jumping into the code, it's highly advisable to create a feature idea first to discuss it with us.

 ## 2. Development environment setup